Colfax fire 78% contained Thursday; cause still under investigation

 Presently, the following resources are assigned to the Colfax Fire: 25 DNR firefighters and DNR Incident Management Team.

-At this time, Weiber said the cause of the fire is still under investigation.
-She said they hope to have some answers on the fire's origin within the next couple of days.
+At this time, Wieber said the cause of the fire is still under investigation.
+She said they hope to have some answers on the fire’s origin within the next couple of days.

 Commented